 One of the features of Steam on Windows is that it allows you to add games manually, but it is limited to EXE-based games that are not downloaded from the Microsoft Store.
 Now that the Microsoft Store is one of the major sources for Games, it should make sense to add those games to Steam as well.
 However, there is no direct support for the games installed in the store.

-Add Windows 10 Store Game apps to Steam
+Add Microsoft Store Game apps to Steam

-In this post, I am sharing a trick which allows you to do this.
+In this post, I am sharing a trick that allows you to do this.
 Before we start, make sure you have installed the game on Windows PC – and here I am using Age of Empires as an example.
 Remember, you will need admin privileges to do this.

 Locate the Windows UWP Game